ShivramR/AI-Mentorship/README.md

 # AI Mentorship
-Classifying EMG streams on the Myo armband with Keras and TensorFlow
+Classifying EMG streams on a Myo armband with Keras and TensorFlow

 _Virginia Commonwealth University, 2019-2020_